-- Great Lakes Sea Grant Network Extension Representative to the Great Lakes Panel on Aquatic Nuisance Species
+- Great Lakes Sea Grant Network Research Representative to the Great Lakes Panel on Aquatic Nuisance Species

 - International Association for Great Lakes Research, Outreach Committee